jacobhilton/first_name_generator/README.md

 50 names of length 14
 31 names of length 15

 The generator takes a "creativity" parameter.
-When set close to zero, it will with high probability give a word corresponding to the principal component of the names of a certain length:
+When set close to zero, with high probability the generated name corresponds to the first principal component of the names of that length:

 Ra
 May